florent37/Carpaccio/README.md

 }
 ```

-Then you can use it in your layout
+Then you can use it into your layout

 ```xml
 <com.github.florent37.carpaccio.Carpaccio